 - Asking doesn’t have to be verbal.
 It can be a smile and a gesture that indicates you are asking, with them smiling or nodding in response.

-If the person says no, respect that.
-If anyone says they don’t want their picture taken, respect their request and go somewhere else for a photo.
+4. If the person says no, respect that. — If anyone says they don’t want their picture taken, respect their request.
+Go somewhere else for a photo opportunity.

-Be mindful of children.
-Shots of children tend to really capture a scene; but be careful when taking kids’ photos.
-If they are the main subject of the photo ask the parent or guardians permission.
+6. Be mindful of children. — Shots of children tend to really capture a scene.
+However, be careful when taking kids’ photos.
+If they are the main subject of the photo ask the parent’s or guardian’s permission.

-Consider the implications of the photo for the person (or site) pictured.
+7. Consider the implications of the photo for the person or site pictured. — This is so very important when you are trying to take culturally sensitive photos.
 Could the person in the picture be subject to violence or political repercussions because of the photo?
-If so, you may not want to take their picture.
+If so, you should not take his or her picture.